onebeyond/generator-systemic/generators/app/templates/root/_README.md

 # DOCS
 The _/docs_ folder holds the synchronous api documentation for the endpoints exposed by the __routes__ component.
 As defined in the above section the [_syncapi.yaml_](docs/syncapi.yaml) is used by the [swagger-endpoint-validator](https://www.npmjs.com/package/swagger-endpoint-validator) in order to:
-- validate the requests and responses
+- validate the requests and responses.
-- expose the swagger api documentation at the `/__/docs/api` endpoint
+- expose the swagger api documentation at the `/__/docs/api` endpoint.

 # DOCKER
-The service is dockerized and ready to be shipped thanks to the Dockerfile
+The service is dockerized and ready to be shipped thanks to the Dockerfile.

 # MAKE
-The service comes whit an easy and lean makefile that can be used as a base for any CI/CD tool that need to manage the service
+The service comes whit an easy and lean makefile that can be used as a base for any CI/CD tool that need to manage the service.

 # START
 Starting the service means to start the system components and sub-components in the proper order.
 Something that the [index.js](index.js) and the [system.js](system.js) files are taking care of.